 “Positive psychology is…a call for psychological science and practice to be as concerned with strength as with weakness; as interested in building the best things in life as in repairing the worst; and as concerned with making the lives of normal people fulfilling as with healing pathology,” – Christopher Peterson

-Here’s how this might look regarding one of my 2020 resolutions: To identify/develop opportunities for collaboration regarding my work in core stability.
+Here’s how this might look regarding one of my 2020 resolutions: To identify opportunities for collaboration regarding my work in core stability.
 Please note: I did not identify the right collaboration opportunity during 2019.
-There were stumbling blocks — yet there has been progress.
-Acknowledging the latter is quite important.
+There were stumbling blocks, yet there was modest progress.
+And acknowledging the latter is important.